 All project changes require the completion and submission of NBRC's Contract Amendment Form.
 Please refer to pg.
 37 of this compliance manual for more information.
 USDA does not allow budget re-allocations above 10% within categories of any size or percentage without preapproval.
-For changes above 10%, NBRC will work with the grantee and partners at USDA RD to process the budget adjustment.
-Please contact admin@nbrc.gov if you seek a budget reallocation or other project changes.
+Any changes above 10% must be approved as part of a budget adjustment with USDA.
+Please contact admin@nbrc.gov if you seek a budget re-allocation or other project changes.